kubernetes-retired/service-catalog/docs/proposals/default-service-plans.md

 #### Author

 Chart authors can use service types, instead of specifying specific broker's class, plan and parameters.
-Optional variables can be defined so an advanced user can specify a class/plan/parameters.
+Optional variables can be defined so an advanced user can specify a class, plan and parameters just like they can today with Service Catalog.

 ```yaml